yln/FakeInjectionAddin/README.md

 ### Require Addin (optional)

-Use the RequiredAddin attribute to signal that the addin is required to run your tests.
+You may use the `RequiredAddin` attribute to signal test runners that the addin is required to run your tests.
-This is optional but may be helpful to avoid confusion.
+This step is optional but may be helpful to avoid confusion.

 ```c#
 [assembly: NUnit.Framework.RequiredAddin("FakeInjectionAddin")]